xdevplatform/account-activity-dashboard-enterprise/README.md

 ### Using the command line example scripts

 These scripts should be executed from root of the project folder.
-Your environment, url or webhook ID should be passed in as command line arguments.
+Your url or webhook ID should be passed in as command line arguments.

 1. Create webhook config.